ItsLacuna/Lilith/index.md

 5. Congrats!
 You successfully added Lilith to your server

 ```
-## What Do You Plan On Doing?
+<h2 align=center>What Do You Plan On Doing?</h2>
-There are several things I plan on doing as its not near completion in terms of goals or finished in general only having the basic commands finished
+There are several things I plan on doing as its not near completion in terms of goals or finished in general only having the basic commands finished.
+But I plan on working on this bot for fun until I get bored of it and officially open source it.

-### Goal #1 - Achieve Multipurpose
+<h3 align=center> Goal #1 - Achieve Multipurpose</h3>

 The bots main goal is to achieve multipurpose being able to do several things instead of one specifc thing kinda like a jack of all traders but instead of master of none its master of many.

-### Goal #2 - Represent Communities
+<h3 align=center> Goal #2 - Represent Communities</h3>

 The second goal is to add commands in which communities can personalize the bot to their own liking.
 Such as Profile Cards, Leveling System and etc. And also show servers/emojis from small communities.